freepentests/gists/DESIGN_PATTERNS.md

 ## 7. Observer Pattern

-The observer pattern is another common behavioral pattern, which creates a one-to-many relationship between objects.
+The observer pattern is another common behavioral pattern used to create a one-to-many relationship between objects.

 It consists of a central object called the subject (or the publisher) and multiple objects that are dependent on the subject.
 The subject will automatically notify all of its dependent objects of any changes.